Steven Ashby, Ph.D.

-Dr. Steven Ashby is Director of the Department of Energy’s Pacific Northwest National Laboratory, where he sets PNNL’s strategic direction and oversees its ~$1.3 billion R&D budget.
-Under his leadership, PNNL’s 5,300 talented staff members draw on signature capabilities in chemistry, Earth sciences, biology, and data science to advance scientific discovery and deliver innovations that advance sustainable energy and enhance national security.
+Dr. Steven Ashby is Director of the Department of Energy’s Pacific Northwest National Laboratory, where he sets PNNL’s strategic direction and oversees its $1.4 billion R&D budget.
+Under his leadership, PNNL’s nearly 6,000 talented staff members draw on signature capabilities in chemistry, Earth sciences, biology, and data science to advance scientific discovery, enable energy sustainability, and enhance national security.

-Before joining PNNL in 2008, Dr. Ashby spent nearly 21 years at Lawrence Livermore National Laboratory (LLNL), ultimately serving as Deputy Principal Associate Director for Science and Technology.
-He previously oversaw the activities of the 500-person Computing Applications and Research Department.
+Prior to joining PNNL in 2008, Dr. Ashby spent nearly 21 years at Lawrence Livermore National Laboratory (LLNL), where he oversaw the Computing Applications and Research Department and ultimately served as Deputy Principal Associate Director for Science and Technology.
 Dr. Ashby was the founding director of LLNL's Center for Applied Scientific Computing, which was established in 1996 and has since matured into one of the world's premier scientific computing research organizations.

-Dr. Ashby is widely recognized as a leader in computational science and has worked to advance it as a discipline throughout his career.
+As a widely recognized leader in computational science, Dr. Ashby has worked to advance the discipline throughout his career.
 His research focused on computational mathematics and scalable numerical algorithms; he is considered an expert in polynomial iterative methods and adaptive preconditioning techniques for large sparse linear systems.
-He has published numerous papers, and he has worked in a variety of areas, including large-scale scientific simulation (with application to electromagnetics and subsurface flow and transport), numerical linear algebra, massively parallel computing, and applied computer and data sciences.
-He remains active in the computational science community, including participation in the Society for Industrial and Applied Mathematics.
+He remains active in the computational science community.